 Weekly commentary, podcast discussions, and industry insights from California Sports Lawyer®.

-In this week’s column, California Sports Lawyer® CEO and Managing Attorney Jeremy M. Evans discusses why consent has become one of the most valuable commercial assets in entertainment, media, and sports, and why contracts, technology, and trust will shape its future.
+In this week’s column, California Sports Lawyer® CEO and Managing Attorney Jeremy M. Evans discusses why the next media empires will be built around live experiences.